 The structure of the smooth endoplasmic reticulum is of particular importance in two types of cells in the human body: muscle cells and neurons.

 The presence of an extensive endoplasmic reticulum network throughout the neuron is closely related to its interaction with actin and microtubules, and the organelle forms a continuous network throughout the cell.
-It is present in small dendritic spines, along the narrow axon, and extends across the synapse.
+It is present in small dendritic spines along the narrow axon and extends across the synapse.

 At the synapse, the smooth endoplasmic reticulum is often associated with mitochondria.
-Even when the cytoskeleton depolymerizes and the reticulum network of tubules undergoes major morphological changes, the association between mitochondria and the smooth endoplasmic reticulum remains intact.
+Even when the cytoskeleton depolymerizes and the reticulum network of tubules undergoes significant morphological changes, the association between mitochondria and the smooth endoplasmic reticulum remains intact.

 Functions of the smooth endoplasmic reticulum

-For example, when there is a sudden and dramatic increase in the amount of some lipid-soluble drugs in the body, the smooth endoplasmic reticulum of hepatocytes in the liver metabolizes them to water-soluble compounds so that they can be excreted in the urine.
+For example, when there is a sudden and dramatic increase in the amount of some lipid-soluble drugs in the body, the smooth endoplasmic reticulum of hepatocytes in the liver metabolizes them to water-soluble compounds that can be excreted in the urine.